-The bill of lading that is submitted to the bank is issued by a shipping line who is allowed to issue it only after verifying that
+The basis for the bank is that the bill of lading that is submitted to the bank is issued by a shipping line who is allowed to issue it only after verifying that

 1) the container has been cleared by customs

-2) the container has been physically loaded on the vessel/voyage and load port mentioned on the bill of lading
+2) the container has been physically loaded on the vessel/voyage from the load port mentioned on the bill of lading